Skip to main content

 We face risks of litigation and regulatory investigation and actions in connection with our operations.
 Lawsuits, including regulatory actions, may seek recovery of large, indeterminate amounts or otherwise limit our operations, and their existence and magnitude may remain unknown for substantial periods of time.

-Relevant authorities in the markets in which we operate continue to investigate us and may initiate similar investigations in the future.
+Relevant authorities in the above markets in which we operate continue to investigate us and may initiate similar investigations in the same or other markets in the future.
 These investigations may result in significant penalties in multiple jurisdictions, and we may become involved in disputes with private parties seeking compensation for damages resulting from the relevant violations.
 Such substantial legal liability or regulatory action could have a material adverse effect on our business, results of operations, financial condition, cash flows, reputation and credibility.

 In addition, our business activities are subject to various governmental regulations in countries where we operate, which include investment approvals, export regulations, tariffs, antitrust, anti-bribery, intellectual property, consumer and business taxation, foreign trade and exchange controls, and environmental and recycling requirements.
 These regulations limit, and other new or amended regulations may further limit, our business activities or increase operating costs.
 In addition, the enforcement of such regulations, including the imposition of fines or surcharges for violation of such regulations, may adversely affect our results of operations, financial condition, cash flows, reputation and credibility.